-The XFintell product suite provides solutions for innovative collaborative business reporting and Deep Financial Analysis (using statistical machine learning and deep-learning approaches) that use knowledge about the reporting domain for which the reports are created.
-This new parading of writing reports provides advanced real time guidance and validation support while the user is creating the business report.
+The XFintell product suite provides solutions for innovative collaborative business reporting and Deep Fundamental Analysis (using statistical machine learning and deep-learning approaches) that use knowledge about the reporting domain for which the reports are created.
+This new paradigm of writing and analyzing financial reports provides advanced real time guidance and validation support while the user is creating the business report.

 The benefits of the XFintell knowledge based approach are:

 - The reporting process is under constant QA and errors are prevented from entering the process greatly reducing the overall costs of the reporting process.

 - The reporting process provides real-time collaboration that allows users to work on the latest shared and up to date version of the business report greatly improving team efficiency.

 - The reporting process uses semantics about the reporting domain to provide superior guidance during all stages of the writing process greatly improving report quality & efficacy of the team.

 The paradigm shift on which the XFintell suite is based is the insight that if structured information is combined with the formalization of reporting domain semantics in a single solution, an entirely new and very powerful approach to internal and external business reporting opens up.
 No longer do we need to go through multiple cycles of writing free text, trying to make structured information from an unstructured input, running validations off-line and then hope all of this complies with regulatory reporting requirements.

 By ensuring that the whole process begins and stays under control our customers can be confident that the reported information is always in compliance with the regulatory requirements – from start to finish – and costly rework can be prevented.